What’s the Hub Reading Challenge?

-Eligible books are the YA titles that were named winners, honor titles, or top ten* selections from 2018 awards and YALSA’s selected lists.
+Eligible books are titles with teen appeal that were named winners, honor titles, or top ten selections from 2019 awards and YALSA’s selected lists.
+We included as many options as possible.
 Click here for a sortable spreadsheet of eligible titles!
+New this year: ALA affiliate award winners and honors!
+More middle grade with teen appeal.
 If you’d like to see the complete lists or learn more about individual awards, links with more information will be at the bottom of this post.

-Beyond experiencing the best of the best that YA lit has to offer, everyone who finishes the challenge will be invited to submit a response to a book they read for the challenge.
-The response can be text, graphics, audio, video and will be published on The Hub.
-Furthermore, everyone who finishes the challenge will be entered into a random drawing for our grand prize featuring bookish goodies to be revealed later.
+Beyond experiencing the best of the best that YA lit has to offer, everyone who finishes the challenge will be entered into a random drawing for a collection of award winning books.